 Skip to main content

-Learn how to use Upstream with Integrated Composer.
+Learn how to use an Upstream with Integrated Composer.

-Upstream refers to the source code that is hosted in the Pantheon code repository and includes the core code for Drupal, WordPress, and some customizations for the Pantheon platform.
+An Upstream refers to the source code in Git that shares a Git history with "downstream" individual sites made from it.
+Upstreams includes the core code for Drupal, WordPress, and some customizations for the Pantheon platform.

 The upstream has the following directory structure: